UniMath/agda-unimath/src/commutative-algebra/sums-commutative-rings.lagda.md

   where

   shift-sum-Commutative-Ring :
-    (n : ℕ) (f : functional-vec-Commutative-Ring A n) →
+    (n : ℕ) (f : functional-tuple-Commutative-Ring A n) →
     sum-Commutative-Ring A
       ( succ-ℕ n)
-      ( snoc-functional-vec-Commutative-Ring A n f
+      ( snoc-functional-tuple-Commutative-Ring A n f
         ( zero-Commutative-Ring A)) ＝
     sum-Commutative-Ring A n f
   shift-sum-Commutative-Ring = shift-sum-Ring (ring-Commutative-Ring A)